 The contents of a resource and the formats used to represent resources SHALL conform to the rules described in this specification, as defined in the narrative of the specification, and as controlled by the conformance properties defined below.

 Note: This specification uses the conformance verbs SHALL, SHOULD, and MAY as defined in RFC 2119.
-Unlike RFC 2119, however, this specification allows that different applications may not be able to be interoperate because of how they use optional features.
+Unlike RFC 2119, however, this specification allows that different applications may not be able to interoperate because of how they use optional features.

 Data elements defined in resources and data types have 3 properties that are directly related to conformance: Cardinality, Is-Modifier, and Must-Support.
 These interact to place conformance requirements on implementations.